What Is A Rate-And-Term Refinance?

 Some of the similarities between rate-and-term refinances and cash-out refinances include:

 - You can work with a new lender.
-Whether you take a rate-and-term refinance or a cash-out refinance, you have the option of working with a new lender.
+Whether you take a rate-and-term refinance or a cash-out refi, you have the option of working with a new lender.
 You don’t need to refinance with the lender that gave you your current loan.

-There are also a few important differences between rate-and-term refinances and cash-out refinances.
+- There are also a few important differences between rate-and-term refinances and cash-out refinances.

 - Your principal balance might not change.
 No matter how you change your term or interest rate with a rate-and-term refinance, your principal balance could remain the same if you didn’t roll your closing costs into your loan.
 When you get a cash-out refinance, you accept a higher principal balance and take the remainder out in cash.

 - You take cash after closing.
-You’ll receive cash a few days after closing when you get a cash-out You don’t receive any cash from your lender when you get a rate-and-term refinance.
+You’ll receive cash a few days after closing when you get a cash-out refi.
+You usually don’t receive any cash from your lender when you get a rate-and-term refinance.

 - There are home equity requirements.
 You must have a minimum amount of equity in your home before you qualify for a cash-out refinance.
 For example, you may want to take $50,000 out of your home equity and have at least $60,000 in equity to draw from.
-This requirement doesn’t apply to rate-and-term
+This requirement doesn’t apply to rate-and-term refinances.

 Related Resources